proplot-dev/proplot/docs/api.rst

 Comprehensive documentation of ProPlot functions and classes.
-All of these objects are imported into the top-level namespace, so you can read the documentation within python sessions using ``help(pplt.<function_or_class>)``.
+All of these objects are imported into the top-level namespace, so you can read the documentation within python sessions using ``help(pplt.function_or_class)``.

-Please note that the documentation associated with "wrapper" functions from before version 0.8 is now located on the individual plotting commands under `proplot.axes.PlotAxes`.
-Also note that when calling ``help(axes.command)`` on plotting commands during a python session, both the ProPlot documentation and original matplotlib documentation are shown.
+Please note that the "wrapper" function documentation from proplot < 0.8 is now located on the individual plotting commands under `proplot.axes.PlotAxes`.
+When calling ``help(axes.command)`` on plotting commands during a python session, both the ProPlot documentation and the original matplotlib documentation are shown.

 Top-level functions
 ===================